📖 What Does B0451 Mean?

 You can drive for a short time, but should address code B0451 soon to avoid worsening the problem or failing an emissions test.

-How much does it cost to fix code B0451?
+How much does it cost to fix B0451?

 The estimated repair cost for code B0451 is between $150 and $300.
-This includes parts and labor.
-Prices may vary based on your vehicle's make and model.
+This includes parts and labor for most makes and models.

 Need a Pro?